kleene-project/docs/run/network/troubleshoot.md

     z.z.z.z.5181 > y.y.y.y.53: [udp sum ok] 28826+ [1au] A? freebsd.org. ar: .
 OPT UDPsize=512 DO (45)
 ```

-This can be very effective in case there is connectivity issues, i.e.,
+This can be very effective when there is connectivity issues such as
-when experiencing unexpected timeouts.
-From the `tcpdump`-output it is possible
+unexpected timeouts.
+Using `tcpdump` it is possible
-to see import information such as IP-addresses (`x.x.x.x`, `y.y.y.y` etc.),
+to see important information about the blocked packets,
+such as IP-addresses (`x.x.x.x`, `y.y.y.y` etc.), ports, traffic direction,
-ports, traffic direction, protocols, interface receiving the traffic,
+protocols, interface receiving the traffic, and which rule triggered the block.
-and which rule triggered the block.
-In the previous example it was the first
+In the [previous example](/run/network/firewall/) it was the first
 rule, which in this case could correspond to a `block all` rule in `pf.conf`.
-Using `tcpdump` and comparing the results with current firewall configuration
-`/etc/pf.conf` can provide useful information during troubleshooting.

-Note that if some cases, such as ipnet-containers operating in restricted
+Note that in some cases, such as ipnet-containers operating in restricted
 networking environments, if a service tries to create an outgoing connection
 that is blocked by the firewall, the connection operation will fail with a
 permission error instead of timing out.

 If vnet-containers is used, the container has its own network stack, including
-a seperate firewall and `pflog0`.
+a seperate firewall and `pflog0` for independent firewall configuration.

 Lastly, there can be problems with NAT'ing, in which case it can be relevant to
 inspect traffic on other interfaces with `tcpdump`.
-In that case it might be
+It might be
 relevant to filter what packets should be printed by tcpdump, otherwise the
 terminal might be flooded with traffic.